CS109Group67/lendingclub/EDA.md

 ## 4. Independent Feature Cleaning

-We cleaned each independent variable with type conversion, dummy creation and outlier identification.
+We cleaned the independent variables with type conversions, dummy creation and outlier identification.
 Loans that had missing values in more than half of the independent variables were dropped while the remaining missing values were imputed with mean imputation or zero imputation.
 This section presents the custom functions that we used and the following section [EDA](https://cs109group67.github.io/lendingclub/EDA.html#5-eda) summarizes the cleaned features.

 ### 4A.
 Type Conversions